bjssacademy/wsl/readme.md

 Me: It’s pretty straightforward.
 You just need to enable it on your Windows machine.
 Here’s a quick rundown:

 1. Open PowerShell as Administrator.
-2. Run the command: wsl --install.
+2. Run the command: `wsl --install`.
 This will enable the necessary features, install the WSL 2 kernel, and download a default Linux distribution like Ubuntu.
 3. Restart your computer if prompted.

 You: So, after I install it, how do I actually use it?